dnnsoftware/Dnn.Platform/CONTRIBUTING.md

 * Submit a pull request to the DNN.Platform repository in the DNNSoftware organization.
 * The committers will handle updating the associated issue in the DNN Tracker to ensure it gets the necessary code review and QA.

+## Acceptance of your Changes
+* We have a group of fellow developers that review pull requests submitted by developers like yourself.
+* If your changes look good, then changes are merged to an appropriate release.
+* We may ask you to make further changes or reject the change (with proper reasonsing - we hope that's not the case though).
+* You should get an email notification as we complete processing of your pull request.

+## Downloaing latest package with your changes
+* As soon as changes are accepted, our team city build server gets into action.
+* New builds are usually available within 10 minutes of acceptance.
+* You can download the latest build by logging as a 'guest user' at: https://build.dnnsoftware.com/

 # Additional Resources

 * [Issue tracker (Jira)](https://dnntracker.atlassian.net/)